 RPL cardholders have access to a variety of online resources that they can use from home on their computer, tablet or smartphone.
 Your library card must be in good standing to be able to use these databases.
-Simply click on the database icon to go to that site.
 You will need to have your library card number to register.

 Two databases, Ancestry for Libraries and the Funding Information Network, can only be used in the library.

 Ancestry Library Edition provides page-image document reproductions with a searching interface.
 This resource can only be used in the library.

 - U.S. Decennial Census schedules, 1790-1930 (with state censuses and city directories as 1890 Census proxies).

 - UK and Irish Census schedules, 1841-1901.
 Scottish Censuses, 1841-1861.
 Canadian Censuses, 1901-1911, and provincial censuses, 1851-1906.